Johny574/Select/README.md

 # MultiSelect
-Script to select object with same filetype
+Script to select easily select objects of same filetype